vyuh/heroku-buildpack-tlmgr/README.md

 =====================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for (Xe)(La)TeX documents compilation on heroku.
+It creates anew statically-linked working TeX Live environment in
+$BUILD_DIR/buildpack/bin/x86_64-linux and
-It creates anew statically-linked working TeX Live environment in $BUILD_DIR/buildpack/bin/x86_64-linux and adds into it required packages (tex_install.txt) + removes unwanted ones (tex_uninstall.txt in the app root).
+adds into it required packages (tl_pkg.txt) + removes unwanted ones (tex_uninstall.txt in the app root).

 To use the buildpack's binaries, you need to add $BUILD_DIR/buildpack/bin/x86_64-linux at the end of PATH.

 To run TeX compilation, try e.g. (provided you added xelatex to be installed):